symfony/symfony-docs/components/console/helpers/dialoghelper.rst

 ---------------------

 You can even validate the answer.
 For instance, in the last example you asked for the bundle name.
-Following the Symfony2 naming conventions, it should be suffixed with ``Bundle``.
+Following the Symfony naming conventions, it should be suffixed with ``Bundle``.
 You can validate that by using the :method:`Symfony\\Component\\Console\\Helper\\DialogHelper::askAndValidate` method::